mapeditor/tiled/docs/reference/scripting.rst

     Note that the tiles in a tileset are only guaranteed to have consecutive IDs for tileset-image based tilesets.
 For image collection tilesets there will be gaps when tiles have been removed from the tileset.

+Tileset.setTileSize(width : int, height : int) : void
+    Sets the tile size for this tileset.
+If an image has been specified as well, the tileset will be (re)loaded.
+Can't be used on image collection tilesets.

+Tileset.addTile() : :ref:`script-tile`
+    Adds a new tile to this tileset and returns it.
+Only works for image collection tilesets.

+Tileset.removeTiles(tiles : [:ref:`script-tile`]) : void
+    Removes the given tiles from this tileset.
+Only works for image collection tilesets.

 .. _script-tile: